Can A Therapist Tell Your Parents?

 Do Parents Have To Consent To Therapy?

 For the most part?
 No, parents will not need to consent to their child having therapy.
 This means that minors have the opportunity to take therapy sessions without needing to disclose to their parents that they are doing so.
+However, it’s important to consider how to prepare for a therapy session to make the most out of it.

 However, whether, or not, a therapist will accept a minor as a client will usually depend on whether, or not, the therapist feels that the minor fully understands what it is that they are consenting to, and whether, or not, they will benefit from the therapy in the first place.